 Are Lab-Grown Diamonds Worth Anything?

-This is a question that is not easy to answer.
+This question is not easy to answer.
 On the one hand, man-made diamonds are less expensive than naturals.
 On the other hand, you can not ignore their resale value.

-An average mined diamond devalues roughly by 50% after purchase.
-However, it’s price will eventually rise because historically diamond prices rise consistently.
+A mined diamond on average devalues roughly by 50% after purchase.
+However, its price will eventually rise because, historically, diamond prices rise consistently.
 Meaning, if you ever try to resell it, you should be getting at least half of the original price.

-As for lab-grown diamonds they usually have no resale.
+As for lab-grown diamonds, they usually have no resale.
 But there is another logic.
-If a natural diamond loses 50% of its value immediately after purchase and a lab-grown diamond costs nearly 50% less than a natural diamond, then it’s comparable to mined diamonds.
+If a natural diamond loses 50% of its value immediately after purchase and a lab-grown diamond costs nearly 50% less than a natural diamond, then a man-made stone comparable to the mined one.